Grand Orange Lodge of Scotland

 The Grand Orange Lodge of Scotland, or Loyal Orange Institution of Scotland, Orange Order in Scotland, The Orange Order is the oldest and biggest Protestant fraternity in Scotland.
 The Loyal Orange Institution was an official participant in the 2014 independence referendum.
 Its headquarters are in Motherwell, having previously been in Bridgeton, Glasgow with 15,000 members in the Scottish Lowlands.
+Representatives from the Scottish Grand Orange Lodge travel to partake in the triennial Imperial Orange Council meetings.

 The Orange Order was formed in Ulster in 1795 by Ulster Protestants, many of whom had Scottish roots.
 It was brought to Scotland in 1798 by soldiers returning from service in Ulster, and its membership was soon swelled by large numbers of Ulster Protestant immigrants.
 As such, the Scottish branch has strong links with Northern Ireland and Ulster unionism/loyalism.
 During the Troubles, lodges were accused of having links with loyalist paramilitaries.

 The Order is best known for its yearly marches, the biggest of which are held on and around 12 July ('The Twelfth').

-Origins
+The Orange Torch is the official journal and news source of the Loyal Orange Institution of Scotland.

+History

+Background and origins (1600 - 1690)

 In the early 17th century, following the Nine Years' War, the Irish province of Ulster was colonised by Protestant settlers from Great Britain.
 Most of the colonists came from the Scottish Lowlands and Northern England.
 This scheme was sponsored by the British monarchy as a way of controlling the mainly Catholic and Gaelic province.
 There was another wave of Scottish migration to Ulster during the Scottish famine of the 1690s.

 In the 'Glorious Revolution' of 1688, Catholic king James VII of Scotland and James II of England and Ireland was overthrown and replaced by the Dutch-born Protestant king William of Orange.
 This led to war in Ireland and rebellion in the Scottish Highlands.
 The mainly-Protestant armies of William (Williamites) defeated the mainly-Catholic armies of James (Jacobites).
+The Protestant "Williamite" victory solidified the political influence of the Reformed faith in both countries.

+Foundation and Military Spread (1795–1800)

-The Orange Order was founded in Ulster in 1795 – during a period of Protestant-Catholic sectarian conflict – as a brotherhood sworn to defend the Protestant Ascendancy and the Protestant British monarchy.
+The Orange Order was formally founded in Ulster in 1795 – during a period of Protestant-Catholic sectarian conflict – as a brotherhood sworn to defend the Protestant Ascendancy and the Protestant British monarchy.
 Its name is a tribute to William of Orange.

+In 1798, Protestant British soldiers from Scotland were sent to Ireland to help suppress an Irish republican rebellion.
+These soldiers fought alongside Orange militiamen and, when they returned to Scotland, they founded Scotland's first Orange lodges.